ivoice-tech/robot-sip-server/README.md

 See examples module in the repository.

-Also see example with media (you can call on this robot from softphone and hear phrase):
+Also see example with media (you can call this robot from softphone and hear phrase):
 [example robot announcement](https://github.com/ivoice-tech/example-robot-announcement)

 # Contributing